 Overview of Online Learning at UB

 Welcome to UB Online!
 Accredited by the New England Association of Schools & Colleges (NEASC), UB Online has been offering courses online since 1997.
-(To learn more about accreditation read College Accreditation: Frequently Asked Questions and Regional Accreditation vs. National Accreditation).
 UB Online offers a variety of programs and courses that allow you to attend class anytime from anywhere.
 All you need is a computer, access to the Internet, and email, and you can take courses or complete your degree from the comfort of your home or office.

-If you are new to online learning, that's okay.
+If you are new to online learning, that is ok.
 The steps below will show you strategies to help you succeed as an online student.

 Are You Ready For Online Learning?